openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.

+## Relationsihp between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential

 # Privacy Considerations

 TBD